AndreiFlau/Project---Blog-Api-Frontend/README.md

 ## Installation

-After cloning and starting the [backend server](https://github.com/AndreiFlau/Project---Blog-Api-Backend), clone this repo and run the commands below on the project's directory to run it.
+After cloning and starting the [backend server](https://github.com/AndreiFlau/Project---Blog-Api-Backend), clone this repo and run the commands below on the project's directory to use it.

 ```powershell
   npm install